Date of Award:

 One influential early American who was influenced by this socio-historical was Joseph Smith, Jr., the founding prophet of Mormonism.
 Smith interpreted the Eden narrative in light of the movement against secret societies, and literary motifs common to anti-Jacobin literature during the period provided language and interpretive strategies for understanding the Eden narrative that would influence how Smith produced his new scripture.
 Only a few months after the publication of the Book of Mormon Smith edited the version of Eden found there into the text of the Bible itself and made the biblical narrative conform to the version found in the Book of Mormon through his own revisions and additions.

-Townsend, Colby, "Rewriting Eden With The Book of Mormon: Joseph Smith and the Reception of Genesis 1-6 in Early America" (2019).
-All Graduate Theses and Dissertations.
+Townsend, Colby, "Rewriting Eden With the Book of Mormon: Joseph Smith and the Reception of Genesis 1-6 in Early America" (2019).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7681.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .